-Setting Hearts Alight: Insights on Personal Influence from Saint Josemaria and Blessed John Henry Newman
+Setting Hearts Alight: Insights on Personal Influence from Saints Josemaria and John Henry Newman

 “Lord, may your children be like red-hot coals, but without flames to be seen from afar.
 Let them be burning embers that will set alight each heart they come into contact with.”